A quasi-stationary approach to the long-term asymptotics of the growth-fragmentation equation: Long time asymptotics of the solution to the growth-fragmentation equation

 \begin{remark} In the proof, we make use of the functions $\psi$ and $h$ defined by

 where $a_0,a_\infty\in\mathbb R$, so that, for all $x<1$,

-and similarly for $x\geq 1$.
+and similarly for $x\geq 1$ (see \eqref{e:xge1} for the exact expression).
 Our assumptions are then used to derive asymptotics on $\frac{\cA \psi(x)}{\psi(x)}$ when $x\to 0$ and $x\to+\infty$.
-In this situation, the main point of the mass conservation assumption is to ensure that $x\in(0,+\infty)\mapsto x$ is a natural candidate for $\psi'$ in Proposition~\ref{prop:lambda0upperbound}, and is thus used to derive a lower bound for $\lambda_0$.
-We emphasize that the strategy developed in the proof, and in particular the use of such a function $\psi$, is relevant in situations where $k$ and $s$ do not have the particular forms assumed in the context of Proposition~\ref{prop:appli1}. \end{remark}
+In this situation, the main point of the mass conservation assumption is to ensure that $x\in(0,+\infty)\mapsto x$ is a natural candidate for $\xi$ in Proposition~\ref{prop:lambda0upperbound}, and is thus used to derive a lower bound for $\lambda_0$.
+The strategy developed in the proof, and in particular the use of $\psi$ with this form, is relevant even outside of the structure for $k$ assumed in Proposition~\ref{prop:appli1}.